Pizza driver homepage

 20% or more for excellent service

-Of course, drivers should perform well.
-The sliding scale offers incentive.
-They deserve better tips for excellent service but still something for normal service, for doing the job.
-They still covered the basics.
+Of course, drivers ought to perform well.
+The sliding scale offers them incentive.
+They naturally deserve better tips for excellent service but still something for normal service, for covering the basics.
+They still delivered a pizza to you.

 We expect tips just for doing our job.
-That's what a tipping job is about.
+That's what a tipping job is all about.

 A song and a dance is not something a driver is expected to perform and never should do.
 If that's what you have in mind, it is demeaning.
 To perform the delivery routine with excellence is enough.

-Above and beyond the call of duty almost never happens.
-There would be very little tipping and it would cause everyone to quit.
+Above and beyond the call of duty can almost never happen.
+The scarcity would cause very little tipping, so it would cause everyone to quit.
 It can't happen very often because it requires an outside unusual circumstance requiring the driver to do more than the job.
 We hope no driver will have to do more than an excellent job.
 The job is enough.

 return to top